prajotsurey/tumblr-clone-server/README.md

-# Tumblr clone server built with Typescript, Apollo-express-server, PSQL and Graphql
+# Tumblr clone server built with Typescript, Apollo-express-server, PSQL and Graphql.
+[Website](https://tumblr-clone-client.vercel.app/)

-This project is the backend for a [fullstack tumblr clone](https://tumblr-clone-client.vercel.app/).
+This project is the backend for a fullstack tumblr clone.

 [Frontend repository](https://github.com/prajotsurey/tumblr-clone-client)